 Size 2.25 x 1.6 inches, studio information printed across the top, including negative number.

 Portrait Stamps or Photograph Stamps or Stamp photographs

 The precursor to the StickyBack photograph was the photographic “portrait stamp” originated in 1863 by Alexander Bassano (1829-1913) of Regent Street .
-By April 1863 these stamp sized photographs were described as a great success and already several young ladies had commences portrait-stamp collections.
+By April 1863 these stamp sized photographs were described as a great success and already several young ladies had commenced portrait-stamp collections.
 (Illustrated Times - Saturday 25 April 1863 p10.)
 Later that year others were taking up the idea.
-An advertisement for Mr Aldis, photographer of the Portman Studio Baker Street, near Madam Tussaud's listed among his offerings "the greatest novelty in photography - the new penny signature portrait stamp, 120 for 10s., adhesive and perforated."
+An advertisement for Mr Aldis, photographer of the Portman Studio, Baker Street, near Madam Tussaud's, listed among his offerings "the greatest novelty in photography - the new penny signature portrait stamp, 120 for 10s., adhesive and perforated."
 (Marylebone Mercury - Saturday 26 September 1863 P1).
 The following year the North of England Photographic Company 6 Ridley Place, Newcastle and Henry Street Carlisle were advertising: "Your portrait for a penny.
 The new penny adhesive portrait stamp used instead of signatures in writing to friends, 8s 4d per hundred" (Newcastle Guardian and Tyne Mercury - Saturday 18 June 1864, p1).

 The stamp photograph or portrait stamp was proclaimed as a popular photographic novelty many times in subsequent years and was offered as a product by a number of photographers.
 A few examples are listed below:

 ||Advertisement / Reference

 |Edinburgh Photo Company 7 Leith Street, Rutherford’s Stair, Top flat.

 Beautiful postage stamp photographs of actresses 100 post free for 1s 8d; 25 for 6d.